JordHemsworth/GameAPI/README.md

 <h3 align="center">Game API</h3>

   <p align="center">
-    A fun project to develop my PHP skills utilising the Laravel framework to make API calls to the IGDB allowing users to see popular games & search their favourites.
+    A fun project to develop my PHP skills utilising the Laravel framework to make API calls to the Internet Game Database (IGDB) allowing users to see popular games & search their favourites.
   </p>
 </div>